- 1 Tattoos don’t have to last forever

 In the past, tattoos were permanent, and removing them could only be attempted through painful, often scar-inducing surgical procedures.
 But it’s a new day in tattoo removal.
 You’ll love watching your tattoo fade away, and your skin restored to its natural state with laser tattoo removal.

-The Reflections difference — experienced physicians, multiple lasers
+The Reflections difference — experienced physicians, multiple technologies, cutting edge lasers

 Unlike some other facilities limited by a single device, we have invested heavily in laser tattoo removal technology and will expertly tailor a treatment approach that uses the ideal wavelength for your tattoo color(s), your skin type and your treatment goals.
 We use only the most advanced, FDA-approved lasers available today for tattoo removal.